shounakpaul/resume-score-app/README.md

 # Resume Score App

 This project aims to help job seekers improve their resumes by providing detailed analysis and comparison of their resumes with the job description.
-The project is built using React, Tailwind CSS, and Clerk.dev for authentication.
+The project is built using React, Tailwind CSS, and Clerk.dev for authentication on the frontend and Python, Langchain, Unstructured and Groq on the Backend.

 ## Screenshots